AshishBhambure/HostelLocator/README.md

 # HostelLocator - React Native Mobile Application

-**HostelLocator** is a full-featured React Native mobile application that provides a platform where hostel owners can list their hostels and users can browse, filter, and find hostels that suit their preferences.
-The application is built to serve both hostel owners and hostel seekers with dedicated interfaces and functionality.
+**HostelLocator** is a mobile application built with **React Native** that connects hostel owners with users searching for accommodation.
+It provides distinct functionality for both hostel seekers and hostel owners, offering features like hostel listing, image uploads, live occupancy updates, and a seamless browsing experience for users.

 ---

 ## Features

 ### For Hostel Seekers (Users)
+- Browse hostels listed by owners with photos and location data
-- Search and filter hostels based on various parameters
+- Filter and search based on price, availability, and more
-- Drawer-based navigation system
-- View hostel details, including images and availability
+- View hostel cards with detailed information
+- Get directions to hostels via Google Maps integration
-- Secure login and signup functionality
+- Authentication system with login and signup options

 ### For Hostel Owners
-- Multi-step form to register hostel properties
+- Multi-step form to list hostels with images, location, and occupancy
-- Update hostel details and occupancy
+- Update hostel details and manage availability in real time
-- Upload and manage hostel images
+- Upload hostel images for a better visual experience
-- Secure logout and session management
+- Secure logout modal to end the session

 ---